 All of our named executive officers are employees of UHS of Delaware, Inc. (the "Advisor"), a wholly-owned subsidiary of UHS.
-Although we have no salaried employees, our officers do receive stock-based compensation from time-to-time as described in this Proxy Statement.
+Although we have no salaried employees, our executive officers and other personnel do typically receive annual stock-based compensation awards in the form of restricted stock.
+In special circumstances, if warranted and deemed appropriate by the Compensation Committee of the Board of Trustees ("Compensation Committee"), our executive officers and other personnel may also receive one-time special compensation awards in the form of restricted stock and/or cash bonuses.
 The Advisor manages our day-to-day affairs and provides certain other services to us pursuant to the Advisory Agreement (as defined below) we entered into with UHS and the Advisor.
 In consideration of its management services pursuant to the Advisory Agreement, we pay the Advisor an advisory fee.
-Although this management structure and Advisory Agreement arrangement may create the potential for conflicts of interest, including with respect to advising our Compensation Committee regarding compensation of our Executive Officers, we believe that the quality and depth of the management and advisory services provided to us by our Advisor and UHS could not be replicated by contracting with unrelated third parties or by being self-advised without considerable cost increases.
+Although this management structure and Advisory Agreement arrangement may create the potential for conflicts of interest, including with respect to advising our Compensation Committee regarding compensation of our executive officers, we believe that the quality and depth of the management and advisory services provided to us by our Advisor and UHS could not be replicated by contracting with unrelated third parties or by being self-advised without considerable cost increases.
 We also believe that because our Compensation Committee is comprised solely of Independent Trustees, any potential for conflict is mitigated.
 Please see "Certain Relationships and Related Transactions" for more information.

 In designing our stock-based compensation program for our named executive officers, we follow our belief that compensation should reflect the value created for shareholders while supporting our strategic business goals.
 Because of our management structure and advisory arrangement, historically, our compensation program has been basic.
-The Compensation Committee of the Board of Trustees (the "Compensation Committee") is guided by the following objectives:
+The Compensation Committee is guided by the following objectives:

-- Compensation should encourage increased shareholder value; - Compensation programs should support our short-term and long-term strategic business goals and objectives, and; - Compensation should motivate our named executive officers and other personnel toward outstanding performance and reward them for contributions toward business goals.
+- Compensation should encourage increased shareholder value; - · Compensation programs should support our short-term and long-term strategic business goals and objectives, and; - Compensation should motivate our executive officers and other personnel toward outstanding performance and reward them for contributions toward business goals.